SanBingYouYong/SanBingYouYong.github.io/index.md

 >
 >Has experience in software developing and data analysis using **Python**, participated in multiple competitions.
 >
->**Fourth Prize** in Functional Programming Competition 2020, a course-wide competition in year 1.
+> **Fourth Prize** in Functional Programming Competition 2020, a course-wide competition in year 1.
+>
+> Year 2 Student Representative

 ## Major Experiences